BernaBoshnak/hangman-game/README.md

 - TypeScript
 - PHP
 - HTML5
-- SCSS
+- SCSS (CSS modules)
+- ESlint
+- Cypress

 ## :pencil: Technical details

 This web application, built with React, utilizes an external `API endpoint written in PHP` to generate a random word based on selected settings.
+The endpoint accepts the following query parameters:

+- `minLength` - Specifies the minimum length of the word to generate.
+- `maxLength` - Specifies the maximum length of the word to generate.
+- `startsWith` - Specifies that the generated word must start with the provided string.
+- `endsWith` - Specifies that the generated word must end with the provided string.
+- `contains` - Specifies that the generated word must contain the provided string.

-The API provides a list of English nouns and allows users to specify criteria such as word length, starting and ending letters, and contains.
-Additionally, the API can be used in other projects depending on their specific needs.
+The API endpoint filters the list of English nouns based on the provided query parameters and returns a random word that matches the selected criteria.
+In case of an error, it will return an error message with status code 400.
+Additionally, the API can be used in other projects depending on the specific needs.
+The API endpoint uses an `AbortController` to cancel any pending requests in case the user navigates away from the page or initiates a new request before the previous one has completed.
+This helps to prevent unnecessary network requests and improve the overall performance of the application.

+In the project, `mixins` are used to maintain a responsive design, reduce code duplication, and make the code more efficient and easier to maintain in the future.
+Additionally, the project supports `screen readers` for people with disabilities, ensuring equal access to information for all users, including those with visual or hearing impairments.
+The project uses `Bootstrap` reboot module to provide normalization of CSS styles and better compatibility between different web browsers.
+Additionally, the separation of styles into smaller and more maintainable files through `SCSS` makes the project more organized and manageable.

+The `classnames` helper function is useful when working with React components because it provides an easy way to concatenate and match the classes of HTML elements in components.
+The function concatenates only those arguments that have the value true, putting a space between them, making the generated class list more precise and easier to understand.

+In the added rules "react-hooks/rules-of-hooks" and "react-hooks/exhaustive-deps" use `exhaustive`, which ensures that all dependencies used in hooks are clearly declared for each component.
+This helps avoid potential bugs and unwanted side effects by ensuring that components are properly optimized and will function predictably.

+Different environment variables are used for different stages of `development`, `testing`, and `production`, enhancing the flexibility and security of the application.

+## :sparkles: Testing

 The tests for this application are written using `Cypress`, a popular end-to-end testing framework for web applications.
-I chose Cypress because it can write both component and end tests, which allowed me to do in-depth application testing.
+I chose Cypress because it can write both component and end-to-end tests, which allowes doing an in-depth application testing.

-Component tests test individual components of the application, ensuring that each component works as expected.
+Component tests tests individual components of the application, ensuring that each component works as expected.
 End-to-end tests test the entire application by simulating user interactions, and ensuring that the application behaves as expected.
-I used both types of tests to ensure comprehensive testing of the application.
+Both types were used to ensure comprehensive testing of the application.

-In the project, `mixins` is used to maintain a responsive design, reduce code duplication, and make the code more efficient and easier to maintain in the future.
-Additionally, the project uses a `screen reader` to support website accessibility for people with disabilities, ensuring equal access to information for all users, including those with visual or hearing impairments.
-The project uses `Bootstrap`, which is a popular CSS framework providing ready-made components and styles for easier and faster web application development, improving the design and functionality of the project while ensuring cross-browser compatibility.
-Moreover, all styles in the project are written in `SCSS` (Sass) to achieve easier and convenient management of web application styles.
-SCSS offers variables, functions, and nested selectors to reduce code duplication and make it easier to write CSS.
-Additionally, the separation of styles into smaller and more maintainable files through SCSS makes the project more organized and manageable.
-Different environment variables are used for different stages of `development`, `testing`, and `production`, enhancing the flexibility and security of the application.

 ## :woman_juggling: Available Scripts